 A: We are always evolving at YMATC.
-We have programs for pre-school through adult and beyond.
-Styles we currently offer: Kickboxing, Boxing, Brazilian Jiu-Jitsu, TaeKwon-Do, Self Defense & Weapons, Little Ninjas and Kung Fu.
+We have classes for pre-school through adult and beyond.
+Programs we currently offer: Yoga, Mugido, Kickboxing, Boxing, Brazilian Jiu-Jitsu, TaeKwon-Do, Self Defense & Weapons, Little Ninjas and Kung Fu.
 We also hold Women’s Self Defense workshops and FREE Bullyproof sessions throughout the year.

 Q: What age can they start at?

 A: Our Little Ninjas program starts with pre-schoolers aged 3-5.
 This is an introductory program that builds skill sets not just for future training but also important for everyday life.
 We accept students of every age and those that are 7 and older have many more options to the different styles we offer.